eco/apollo-ethereum/README.md

 ## Contracts using `selfdestruct`

 Contracts which make use of `selfdestruct` cannot have state variables queried after they have been destroyed.
-The only pieces of contract data which remain available after their destruction are the events produced during active state on the Ethereum network. `apollo-ethereum` allows you to configure a `selfdestruct` contract and produces two types during generation - one representing a contract and the "active" state, and another representing the same contract after it has been destroyed, otherwise known as the "complete" state.
+The only pieces of contract data which remain available after their destruction are the events produced during active state on the Ethereum network. `apollo-ethereum` allows you to configure a `selfdestruct` contract and produces two types during generation - one representing a contract "active" state, and another representing the same contract after it has been destroyed, otherwise known as the "complete" state.

 ### Contract source